 When to Check Your Skin

 Remembering Bob Marley is a reminder that anyone—of any age or skin tone—can develop melanoma.
 That’s why it’s so important to check your skin carefully from head to toe every month.
 Be sure to check areas that don’t get much sunlight, like the palms of your hands, the soles of your feet, and under your fingernails and toenails.
-If you see anything new, changing or unusual, it’s time to “get up, stand up,” and get it checked out.
-Search for a dermatologist in your area.
+If you see anything new, changing or unusual, it’s time to “get up, stand up,” and get it checked out by a doctor.